 But in some ways, one of the best perks may be one we have mentioned yet: luggage reimbursement.

-It's pretty rare that an airline loses your luggage, according to a 2012 Air Travel Consumer Report issued by the U.S. Department of Transportation.
+It’s pretty rare that an airline loses your luggage, according to a 2012 Air Travel Consumer Report issued by the U.S. Department of Transportation.
 Three lost pieces of luggage out of 1,000 passengers, back then, was considered typical.
-Still, if you're the passenger who has those three bags, or one of them, you're going to be relieved if your credit card has luggage reimbursement.
-As for how much you'll be reimbursed, that can vary.
-For instance, with the Chase cards, you'll get reimbursed up to $3,000 per passenger, whereas with The Platinum Card® from American Express, generally it's between $500 and $1,250, per person, depending on the circumstances.
+Still, if you’re the passenger who has those three bags, or one of them, you’re going to be relieved if your credit card has luggage reimbursement.
+As for how much you’ll be reimbursed, that can vary.
+For instance, with the Chase cards, you’ll get reimbursed up to $3,000 per passenger, whereas with CardName, generally it’s between $500 and $1,250, per person, depending on the circumstances.

 As to the value of the perks, what is important is that it matches your lifestyle, which is why it’s so important to really look at the perks your card has and not forget about them once you apply for them and start using your card.
 For instance, business credit cards tend to have as generous a rewards structure as personal cards do, but the benefits are likely to be more business oriented – like rewards on travel or office supplies, both of which might be rewards that a homeowner wouldn’t necessarily benefit much from.

 Of the perks that cardholders covet and do see as valuable, a few areas leap out.
-Over half (103) of cardholders reported that concierge services were "very valuable."
+Cardholders overall reported that concierge services were “very valuable.”
 That may say something about how overworked we all feel, that we recognize a relaxing oasis in an airport is very valuable, and somebody who can help handle the details that a concierge service will (like setting up restaurant reservations) can seem invaluable.

 Smartly, cardholders surveyed for every card viewed fraud alerts and purchase protection among the top three most valuable features offered by their cards.
 In fact, 55% or more of cardholders for each of card called those perks “very valuable.”
 This makes sense.
 Nobody wants to see their identity stolen or have a bunch of things bought on their cards (though you should remember that you’re generally liable for no more than $50, even if a thief spends $10,000 on your credit card).
 And in an age when many people arguably feel that things just don’t work as well as they used to, it’s understandable that people would be excited about purchase protection (which also protects items when they’re stolen).